This article covers the most important topics in the field of machine vision. In particular, I will cover

 - The software tool compares the file against a series of predetermined criteria to determine anomalies.
 If any such anomaly is detected, the product will fail inspection.

-Understanding the anatomy and capabilities of machine vision systems can help guarantee that an application is suitable for camera-based systems.
+Understanding the anatomy and capabilities of systems can help guarantee that an application is suitable for camera-based systems.
 In reality, a camera can capture whatever a human eye can see, and deciphering and reporting the data can be a little daunting.
 However, with the help of a vendor knowledgeable in the systems, lighting, and techniques, we can save a significant amount of time in the long run.

 Machine Vision Cameras